-TUSTIN, Calif. - Fire officials hoped to prevent an avoidable disaster on Thanksgiving by properly showing people how to deep fry turkeys.
+TUSTIN, Calif.
+(KABC) -- Fire officials hoped to prevent an avoidable disaster on Thanksgiving by properly showing people how to deep fry turkeys.

 The Orange County Fire Authority demonstrated what could go wrong if someone doesn't know what they're doing.

 Flames shot 10 to 12 feet high as a firefighter in protective gear quickly dropped a frozen turkey into the hot oil of a deep fryer.